alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 }
 ```

-Run the SASS proocessor.
+Run the SASS processor.
 In the terminal:

 ```
 sass --watch styles.scss styles.css